luerhard/academic-pandoc/main.md

 Currently, .eps, .jpg, and .png files are supported.
 Figures in the Appendix are numbered differently as you can see with @fig:catpic_A from Appendix @ap:super_important or Figure @fig:catpic_B from Appendix @ap:subsub.

+Be aware that complex figure, a new feature in pandoc 3, have not been fully implemented yet and might lead to unwanted behavior.

 ## Footnotes {#sec:footnotes}

 [^key]: Content of footnote.